Abhishek2294296/expense-tracker/README.md

                        will also need to fill in the details about the income and the amount he/she wants to save.
 Some people earn on a daily basis, so their income can also be added on a regular basis.
 Details of expenses will be shown in the form of a pie chart on a weekly, monthly, and yearly basis.
 Installation of django is a must to start with the Expense Tracker project.
+                       User can add the expenses , create a new category for expenses , user should be able to see all expenses added by him/her with date range filters .
+User should be able to see all the categories by him/her.

 # Project File Structure -->1.
 Install django framework
                             2. Create a project and an app